Uvs Lake: Basin

-The Uvs Lake basin spans the geoclimatic boundary between Siberia and Central Asia, and lies in a deep frost hollow near the center of the Siberian High, which creates temperature inversions averaging as much as 13 C-change in midwinter.
+The basin spans the geoclimatic boundary between Siberia and Central Asia, and lies in a deep frost hollow near the center of the Siberian High, which creates temperature inversions averaging as much as 13 C-change in midwinter.
 Consequently, temperatures may vary from −58 °C in winter to 47 °C in summer.
 Despite its harsh climate, the depression is home to 173 bird species and 41 mammal species, including the globally endangered snow leopard, argali, and Asiatic ibex.

-The population density is low here.
+The population density is low.
 The lack of industry and the reliance of the inhabitants on traditional ways such as nomadic pasturing have little impact on the landscape and allow the ecosystem to remain relatively pristine.
 In 2003, the UNESCO listed the Uvs Lake Basin as a natural World Heritage Site.
 It was nominated as "one of the largest intact watersheds in Central Asia where 40,000 archeological sites can be found from historically famous nomadic tribes such as the Scythians, the Turks and the Huns."
 This transboundary patrimony is one of the largest sites inscribed in the World Heritage List to date.